 Evaluation and therapies are provided one-on-one with goals individualized to your child’s specific needs.
 Caregivers are invited into the sessions to observe our clinicians model and discuss strategies that can be used at home to support progress and generalization of skills to other communication contexts such as home or after-school activities.

 In addition, we collaborate with other therapists on our team, as well as physicians, school-based therapists, and any specialized clinics you may consult to help provide comprehensive treatment for you child.

 Feeding and Swallowing Therapy

 Our outpatient multi-disciplinary team providing therapy for feeding and swallowing issues consists of occupational therapists and speech-language pathologists.
 We provide clinical assessment, treatment, and consultation to support babies, children, and families experiencing a variety of feeding difficulties, from breast and bottle feeding in infancy, to oral/motor delays and increased sensory responses to food in toddlers through adolescence.
-Our clinicians have expert training in a variety of specialized therapeutic approaches, including the Sequential Oral Sensory (SOS) Approach to Feeding.
+Our clinicians have expert training in a variety of specialized therapeutic approaches.

 Feeding therapy may address oral motor skills; sensory-motor skills and processing; feeding skills such as bottle feeding, cup drinking, biting and chewing, and utensil use; behavioral and/or sensory responses to foods, diet and intake; and the impact of feeding difficulties on the family unit.
 Treatment planning is individualized and is family centered.